Andfos/KnowledgeNet/README.md

 `relation`.
 Each line should enumerate 1 relationship between a parent module and either a child module or a child feature.
-For example, condider the ontology show in the figure below, where x1 and x2 are children of Mod1, x3 and x4 are children of Mod2, and Mod2 and Mod3 are children of Pred (the final prediction).
+For example, condider the ontology show in the figure below, where x1 and x2 are children of Mod1, x3 and x4 are children of Mod2, and Mod1 and Mod2 are children of Pred (the final prediction).